dorpaneus/amazon-like-interview-prep/14-days/day-06-networking-tcpdump-firewalls-nat.md

     - tcpdump on both ends, compare
 ```

+> [!WARNING]
-**The discipline**: don't skip layers.
+> **The Discipline:** Don't skip layers.
 "It's probably DNS" is a guess.
 ICMP first, capture second, change nothing until you have data.

 ### 6B. tcpdump mastery (1h 15min)

 `tcpdump` is the single most powerful network diagnostic tool.
 Be fast with it.

 **Basic invocation**:
 ```bash
 sudo tcpdump -i eth0                  # capture on interface sudo tcpdump -i any                   # all interfaces (Linux-specific)